 "Carols from the Old and New Worlds, Vol. 2", sung by the Pro Arte Singers and the Indiana Children's Chamber Choir, directed by Paul Hillier.
 This 1998 sequel to the above album contains unaccompanied early English carols, Shaker tunes, several American shape-note carols, and 20th-century compositions.
 Harmonia Mundi HMU907233.
 However, this record no longer appears in the HM online catalog, suggesting that all remaining unsold copies (if any) are with retailers.

 "A Waverly Consort Christmas," performed by The Waverly Consort, directed by Michael Jaffee.
 This CD (Virgin Classics CDC 7243-5-55193-20) was issued in 1994.
 Berkley Moore writes: "Along with the consort's customary medieval and renaissance fare appear Billings' Bethlehem and Shiloh, Exultation (complete with banjo interlude!) and Star in the East done as a medley, instrumentally in the major mode version from Southern Harmony and vocally in the mixed mode version from Kentucky."
-Available in record stores.
+It seems to be sold out, but CDs and tracks are available on Amazon.com.

 Recordings by the Christmas Revels directed by John Langstaff.
 The Revels ensembles in eleven U.S. cities are professional groups of singers, instrumentalists, and dancers who give annual theatrical performances featuring an extensive variety of traditional holiday and winter-solstice music, dance, and drama.
 Each performance has a theme varying from year to year.
 When the theme encompasses American Christmas music, a few Anglo-American shape-note carols and fuging tunes are often included.
 Recordings have been made featuring highlights from performances.
 Order from Revels Store, 80 Mount Auburn Street, Dept. R, Watertown, Massachusetts 02472-3930, phone 617-972-8300 Extension 21 (e-mail email@example.com).
 The prices are $14.95 per CD and $7.95 per cassette tape, plus shipping and handling as indicated on the order form.